abhishekmaity/hackerrank/README.md

-# Selected Hackerrank Solutions
+# Selected Hackerrank Problems

 Ranging from competition to practice problems.
 Readers may find innovative and better approaches than the ones mentioned here.

-Happy Coding.
+Happy Coding. ⌨
 Thanks